szgula/UofG_Robotics_TDP/docs/Strategic_Actions/Score_Goal.md

 #### 2) Check if a Robot Can Score a Goal

-This function returns a flag, along with kicking coordinates, if a robot with a ball can score a goal with a direct kick.
+This function returns a flag, along with kick coordinates, if a robot with a ball can score a goal with a direct kick.
 It reuses supporting functions to generate points on the net and check for possible collisions with robots along the kick trajectory.

 In code, this function is defined with a static method